 You mostly like are familiar with the word "histamine" as it being a part of the word "anti-histamine" -- those substances that one takes when allergies are being a bother.
 Histamines are alerting your body of a real (or mistaken) offender and cause an inflammatory response.
 And it causes this all over the body.

-If your body can't break down the histamine well enough or fast enough, you end up with histamine intolerance.
+If your body can't break down the histamine well or fast enough, you end up with histamine intolerance.

 That leads to the problems outlined in this post on histamine intolerance, but basically you can have all kinds of symptoms including things that one would typically associate with allergies, such as: